 The advantage of a programme being made as an official co-production is that each producer can access the support within their respective countries, including tax relief where available.

-Myriad Associates employs BFI application specialists who can help you pass this test.
+Myriad employs BFI application specialists who can help you pass this test.
 Contact us for advice.

-The Accountant's Report is required when an application claims points in Section C and/or Section D.
+The Accountant's Report is required when an application claims points in Section C and/or Section D in the BFI Cultural Test.

-The purpose of the Accountant's Report is to verify the total and UK expenditure of the work in Section C and the nationality or residence of all persons in Section D.
+The Accountant's report aims to verify the total and UK expenditure of the work in Section C and the nationality or residence of all persons in Section D.

 The Accountant's Report must be prepared by a person eligible for appointment as a company auditor under section 1212 of the Companies Act 2006.

-An Accountant’s Report can cost between £500 and £2,000 per application, depending on the programme’s costs and the number of applications you submit.
+A report can cost between £500 and £2,000 per application, depending on the production costs and the number of applications you submit.

 The BFI cultural test regulations require you to make a statutory declaration which states that the information you’ve given in your application is accurate.